As construction increases, the project will send out regular email notifications.

 Milwaukie North Industrial Area (Springwater Corridor to Highway 224)

-- Crews continue to build the Tillamook Bridge railing and retaining walls.
+- Crews continue to build the Tillamook Bridge retaining walls and fencing.

-- Excavation for the light rail track is taking place between SE Mailwell Road and Harrison Street.
+- Work on the light rail track is taking place between SE Mailwell Road and Harrison Street.

 Downtown Milwaukie (Highway 224 to Lake Road)

-- Crews are performing utility work in the light rail trackway between SE Harrison and Monroe streets.
-This work continues through early December.
+- Crews are performing light rail track guideway work between SE Harrison and Monroe streets through late March.
+Flaggers will direct traffic as needed.

 Kellogg Structure Construction

 - SE Lake Road is closed at the Kellogg railroad trestle bridge.
 SE Main Street has been made into a cul-de-sac north of the trestle bridge and the U.S. Post Office mail drop-off boxes are moved to the center of the street.
-This closure will remain in place until late 2013.
+This closure will remain in place through 2014.

-- Crews continue to build the Milwaukie/Main St. station platform, retaining walls and Kellogg Bridge.
+- Crews continue to build retaining walls and the Kellogg Bridge.

 Trolley Trail Detour